 The other concern I had with coconut oil is that it can taste…well…like coconuts.
 I love coconut - don’t get me wrong - but Dave is not a fan.
 I asked Justin about this, and he suggested that I use refined coconut oil, which doesn’t have as strong a coconut flavor.

 Let me take a moment here to thank Justin for pointing me to all of these resources.
 I love how solution-oriented he is!
 I feel like a lot of folks that bring up issues like palm oil in vegan butter just throw a problem out there without offering any way around it.
 Instead of just bumming me out, he was willing to go way, way above and beyond to help find a solution that will work for my family.
-If you want to connect with Justin, you can find his website here.

 OK, so there was one last snag with this vegan butter recipe: it called for lecithin granules.
 I am not a fan of specialized ingredients like this, and I know that you guys aren’t, either.
 The recipe said that you can leave the lecithin out, so I gave that a go.